afri-bit/attentive-ai/docs/system/architecture/System-Architecture/index.md

 ## Basic Idea

-Let's break down the architecture into different sections, so you can have the idea why we designed this architecture at the first place.
+Let's break down the architecture into different sections to provide a clear understanding of why we designed it this way initially.

 ### Core Purpose

-In this section, let's focus on the *yellow* part of the architecture.
-We call this the **core** purpose of the whole system.
+In this section, let's focus on the yellow part of the architecture, which we refer to as the **core** purpose of the entire system.

 <br/>
 <div markdown="span" sytle="justify-content: center; display: flex">